How to Look at an Antique Rug

 The magic of the master weaver’s art lies in the ability to create unity in the rug as a whole, as well as in the relationship between individual details.
 Step forward to focus on its various patterns.
 Perhaps you see a tiny animal, the delicately drawn details in a series of flowers or triangular forms resembling mountains.
 Look at each detail in relation to the larger pattern of which it is a part.
 For instance, you can see that even a tiny cross in one corner of the field is harmonious in terms of shape, size, and location with the entire rug.

 Virtually every Persian and tribal pile rug is composed of a series of borders that serve as a frame to its field.
 In the East, it is said that a rug’s borders simulate a window to the mysteries of the universe and that what we view in the field actually extends infinitely in each direction.

 Take note of the rug’s main border and its narrower secondary borders and guard stripes.
 The inner and outer secondary borders may have the same design or be entirely dissimilar, yet in either case the weaver’s aim is to create a perfectly unified artistic balance of a panoply of elements.
-Just as in a successful human relationship, for an antique rug to be art-level, the elements throughout may be varied and unexpected, yet they must all work together into a harmonious whole.

 The highest quality rug-making fibers are from Karakul sheep, a breed known to have existed in Mesopotamia as early as 1400 BC.
 Interestingly, the Karakul’s tail acts as sack holding more than ten pounds of fat (oil), giving the animal the renowned ability to thrive under extremely harsh conditions, produce the richest of sheep’s milk, and yield a high lanolin content for its fleece.